 - A copy of the operations specifications issued

 A summary of major difficulties experienced during the certification process and/or any recommendations that may enhance the process must be noted by phase and specialty.

 The FAA district office shall retain the original of the certification report in the operator file as long as the certificate holder remains active.

-When you have successfully completed the first three phases, the Regional Flight Standards Division Manager will issue an air carrier certificate for you and send it to the Certificate Holding District Office Manager (CHDO).
+When you have successfully completed the first four phases, the Regional Flight Standards Division Manager will issue an air carrier certificate for you and send it to the Certificate Holding District Office Manager (CHDO).